MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-connectivity-from-office-365-to-sharepoint-server.md

 Both the primary web application and a single site collection within the primary web application must be configured to accept inbound connections from SharePoint Online.

-The SharePoint administrator associates the services and connection objects that are needed to support the hybrid solutions that are being deployed with the primary web application.
+The SharePoint admin associates the services and connection objects that are needed to support the hybrid solutions that are being deployed with the primary web application.
 Outbound connections can be made from any on-premises SharePoint Server web application by using the feature-specific configurations.

 A SharePoint Server web application is composed of an Internet Information Services (IIS) website that acts as a logical unit for the site collections that you create.
 Each web application is represented by a different IIS website that has a unique or shared application pool, that has a unique public URL, and that can also be configured to use up to five internal URLs using Alternate Access Mapping (AAM).
 A given web application is associated with a single content database and is configured to use a specific authentication method to connect to the database.
 Multiple web applications can be configured to use different authentication methods, and optionally AAMs, to provide access to a single content database.